skaynor/monster-hunting/docs/races/dragonborn.md

 ### Draconic Ancestry: 'Jiiva

 Until it molts around middle age, the 'jiiva dragonborn has an otherworldly appearance.
 It has two eyes and six orange sensory organs running up the length of its horns.
 Parts of its body glow ethereal blue, making its skin appear crystalline and translucent.
 Its wings are frayed at the edge of the membrane and are grayish-blue in color.
 Following a skin- shedding, the 'jiiva dragonborn emerges with an appearance similar to a red dragonborn.
 Its scales are now rigid with some dark accents on many parts, such as the horns, feet, spikes, and wing edges.
-Its wing webbing and underside, however, is a tan colour.
+Its wing webbing and underside, however, is a tan color.

 A 'jiiva dragonborn uses the dragonborn traits in the Player’s Handbook, with the following traits replacing the Ability Score Increase and Breath Weapon.